dragonfly-ai/slash/README.md

 # vector

-A Scala 3 Vector Math and Statistics library designed to simultaneously provide convenient syntax while maximize performance while cross compiling to JVM, Native and Scala.js platforms.  <a href="https://dragonfly-ai.github.io/vector/">Try the demo</a>.
+A Scala 3 Vector Math and Statistics library designed to simultaneously provide convenient syntax, maximize performance, and cross compile to JVM, Native and Scala.js platforms.  <a href="https://dragonfly-ai.github.io/vector/">Try the demo</a>.

 <h3>How to use it:</h3>
 Installation with SBT:

 ```scala
 libraryDependencies += "ai.dragonfly" %%% "vector" % "<LATEST_VERSION>"
 ```

 <h3>Vector Math Syntax:</h3>

 ```scala
 import ai.dragonfly.math.vector.*
 import ai.dragonfly.math.vector.Vector.*